 Investment platforms usually offer the following range of investment choices:

 Bonds – These are where you are lending money to a company or even Government (Government bonds are called gilts).
 In return, you will be paid interest on the loan.
 Of course, some companies (and Governments) are more stable than others and bondholders are much further up the list of investors to be repaid so the risk is less.
-However, you should always be aware that there is still the chance you could lose your whole investment.

 Links to third parties on this page are paid for by the third party.
 You can find out more about the individual products by visiting their site.
 Moneyfacts.co.uk will receive a small payment either if you click the links or if you use their services after you click through to their site.
 All information is subject is subject to change without notice.
 Please check all terms before making any decisions.Disclaimer